VincentLagerros/BlurShader/README.md

 Blur shader made for Defold,
-Change setting with Space and R
+Change settings with Space and R